-In May 2015 doping in sport hit the headlines again when the entire American 4 by 100 metre relay team were stripped of their silver medals three years after the 2012 London Olympics, due to star sprinter Tyson Gay's drugs ban [Ref: Telegraph].
-This follows former seven-time winner of the Tour de France Lance Armstrong admitting the consistent use of performance enhancing drugs (PEDs) throughout his career, and being the ringleader of what has been described as "the most sophisticated, professionalised and successful doping program that sport had ever seen" [Ref: BBC Sport].
+In February this year, five time Grand-Slam tennis champion Maria Sharapova tested positive for prohibited substance meldonium, and was banned from all competition for two years as a result [Ref: BBC] Sport].
+As well as this, in what has been a turbulent few months in the debate on doping in sport, Russian athletes were given a blanket ban from this summer's Rio Olympic Games, after the World Anti-Doping Agency (WADA) published a damning report on Russian sport - claiming that: "Russia operated a state-sponsored doping programme for four years" [Ref: BBC News].
+However, this ruling was controversially overturned in July by the International Olympic Committee (IOC) [Ref: CNN], leaving Russian athletes free to compete unless their sporting federations said that they couldn't [Ref: Telegraph].
+Famously, these events follow the lengthy case of former seven-time winner of the Tour de France Lance Armstrong, who finally admitted the consistent use of performance enhancing drugs (PEDs) throughout his career, and being the ringleader of what has been described as "the most sophisticated, professionalised and successful doping program that sport had ever seen" [Ref: BBC Sport].
 In 2013 'the blackest day in Australian sport' followed a report from the Australian Crime Commission which reported widespread use of performance enhancing drugs in Australia, particularly in the Australian Football League [Ref: Sydney Morning Herald].
 And evidence suggests that of 21 podium finishers in the Tour de France 1999-2005, 20 are suspected or proven to have used banned substances [Ref: Practical Ethics Blog].
 Despite publicising itself as 'the toughest Olympics ever' on drug cheats, 107 athletes tested positive to doping prior to London 2012, and numerous athletes who passed tests throughout the games have since tested positive - including the Russian swimmer Yulia Efimova, and Jamaican sprinters Asafa Powell and Sherone Simpson [Ref: aeon].
-This has led many commentators to question the ability of the World Anti-Doping Agency (WADA) to control the use of illegal aids in sport [Ref: Huffington Post], and has prompted debate about whether doping in sport is even ethically wrong.
+This has led many commentators to question the ability of the World Anti-Doping Agency (WADA) to control the use of illegal aids in sport [Ref: Huffington Post], and has prompted debate about whether doping in sport is in fact ethically wrong, or simply a means for athletes to excel.